llm-bible/llm-bible.github.io/_publications/zhao2023survey.markdown

 bibkey: zhao2023survey
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2309.14365"}
-tags: ['Agentic', 'RAG', 'Survey Paper', 'Reinforcement Learning']
+tags: ['RAG', 'Agentic', 'Survey Paper', 'Reinforcement Learning']
 ---
 Due to the powerful capabilities demonstrated by large language model (LLM), there has been a recent surge in efforts to integrate them with AI agents to